 This EOI will have already been assessed by two potential supervisors.
-Where the applicant is a non-native speaker of English with an IELTS score of less than 7, a member of the International Academy will also been involved in the assessment.
+Where the applicant is a non-native speaker of English with an IELTS score of less than 7.0, a member of the International Academy will also be involved in the assessment.

 In line with other Research Degrees, students can start the PRDC throughout the year.
 The Admission date is likely to be on the first Monday of the month.
 The Offer letter will provide details of where to report to on the first day and the name of the Postgraduate Research Tutor within the Faculty who will carry out a brief induction at Faculty level.

 Please be aware that if a Tier 4 visa is required, visa applications should be submitted at least 7-8 weeks before the intended start date of the course to allow time for the visa to be processed.
 If students need help with the visa application they can contact the Visa & Immigration Support Officer for advice.
 See website www.wlv.ac.uk/visaadvice or e mail email@example.com

 Where English language development is required as part of the Pre Research Degree, students will meet with the International Academy to develop a lesson plan in this area; this will form part of the students independent learning plan.
 The aim of this lesson plan will be to prepare international students whose first language is not English, and who already have IELTS 6.0 or equivalent (with 6.0 in Writing), to reach the English Language level required (IELTS 7.0) to progress to research study in the context of UK Higher Education.
 The delivery of English Language component of the PRDC is through one to one tutorials with a specialist teacher.
 This allows For personalised development mindful of disciplinary area, the research topic and the student need.